Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Local connections on principal groupoid bundles

 From~\eqref{eq:flat_T1g1-connection} and~\eqref{eq:flat_connections_curvatures}, it becomes clear that we can consider a non-flat $\frg$-valued connection as a flat $\rmT[1]\frg$-valued connection, where the additional potential components $A_M$ and $B$ adopt the role of the curvatures\footnote{We call the covariant derivative $\nabla \phi=\rmd \phi-\rho(A)\phi$ the curvature of $\phi$.} for $\phi$ and $A$.
 This interpretation, however, requires us to reduce the gauge symmetries to those of a $\frg$-valued connection, because as it stands, gauge transformations relate flat and non-flat connections.\footnote{More generally, one expects a generalized Poincar\'e lemma (cf.~e.g.~\cite{Demessie:2014ewa} for the higher gauge theoretic version), which allows to trivialize all of these flat $\rmT[1]\frg$-valued connections.}

 For higher gauge theory, the appropriate reduction was identified in~\cite[Def.~34]{Sati:2008eg} as partially flat homotopies, i.e.~homotopies for which the auxiliary potentials taking the role of the curvatures vanish in the homotopy directions.
 This ensures that gauge transformations map flat potentials to flat potentials.
+In other words, the curvature analogue of gauge transformations are zero or gauge transformations are flat.

 In the case of flat $\rmT[1]\frg$-valued connections, the partial flatness condition amounts to demanding

 of the gauge and higher gauge parameters, cf.~also the construction in~\cite[Section 4.2]{Saemann:2019dsl}.
 For ordinary gauge theories, i.e.~for gauge Lie algebroids $\frg=(\frg\rightarrow M)$ with $M=*$, this truncation can be implemented directly.
 For general Lie algebroids $\frg$, however, we encounter a consistency condition.
 In particular, we need to demand that the commutator of infinitesimal gauge transformations yields again an infinitesimal gauge transformation, so that these infinitesimal gauge transformations indeed generate finite gauge transformations that combine together appropriately.
 This is best studied, again, in the BRST-complex $\frbrst(U_X,\rmT[1]\frg[1])$ introduced above.
 In particular, we have the differential